aeritter/inventory-assistant/README.md

 This is the main script.
 Every x seconds, it checks a specific folder for .pdf files.
 If it finds any, it runs its processes on them to pull out the relevant information for creating a record in Airtable or updating one.
 It then moves those .pdf files to either the Done folder or the Errored folder, depending on whether the upload to Airtable was successful.

 ## conversionlists.py
 This gets pulled into the main script.
-It was separated out here to make it easier to read and edit.
+It was separated out to make it easier to read and edit.
 It contains two Python dictionaries, *headerConversionList* and *dealerCodes*.

 ### headerConversionList
 The Header conversion list has two parts.
 The first half is the line that would be seen in the .pdf file.
 The second half is a list containing the header that it would be matched to in Airtable.
 That list can have either just the one header entry, or it can have sets of two -- the first of which is the header and the second is the RegEx string needed to pull out specific information from the matching line in the .pdf.